Monroe High School (Washington)

-Monroe High School is a public high school in Monroe, Washington.
+Monroe High School is a public high school in Monroe, Washington, and a part of the Monroe School District.
 Since 1999, the school has been located on Tester Road.
 Formerly, it was located on Main Street in downtown Monroe.

+The school district, of which this is the sole comprehensive high school, includes almost all of Monroe, as well as most of High Bridge and Woods Creek; and parts of Chain Lake, Maltby, Monroe North, and Three Lakes.

+Monroe Sports Arena

+The Monroe Sports Arena is a 2,000 seat multi-purpose arena located on the campus of the school.
+It was home to the Snohomish County Explosion of the International Basketball League.
+The Monroe High School gymnasium was renamed the Monroe Sports Arena in 2008 after $10,000 worth of renovations made for the IBL season.

 Mascot

 Monroe High School's mascot is "Benny the Bearcat".
 The term "Bearcat" was originally the nickname of the amateur turned semiprofessional boxer.
 Dode "Bearcat" Bercot.
 In the 1920s and 30s, this boxer from Monroe fought in over 100 main event fights and won 42 by knockout.
 However, before turning pro, Bercot's career was cut short after an opponent put a thumb in Bercot's eye, leaving him partially blinded for life.
 He was given the nickname "Bearcat" because he was said to be strong as a bear and fast as a cat.
 The school colors are orange and black.